Sage/carbon/docs/basic-example.md

 ## An Action

-The actions should describe an event in the application, they will use the dispatcher to dispatch the event along with any data the store may need to update its data.
+An action should describe an event in the application, it will use the dispatcher to dispatch the event along with any data the store may need to update its data.

 ```js
 // ./src/actions/contact/index.js